 This rustic wedding venue generally lends itself to a nature-inspired aesthetic.

-The landscape takes center stage at a barn wedding and is often reflected in everything from the decor to the relaxed atmosphere of the wedding.
+The landscape takes center stage at a barn wedding and is often reflected in everything from the decor to the relaxed atmosphere.

 But how do you look beautiful for a barn wedding without overdressing or underdressing?
-How do you know what to wear to a barn wedding?
+How do you know what to wear?

 If you’re nervous about being overdressed or underdressed and the invitation you received doesn’t specifically say what kind of clothes you should wear, you might want to reach out to the bride and groom (or the maid of honor).

-Still in doubt, don’t worry because we’ve got you covered with our guide on what to wear to a barn wedding.
+If you are still in doubt, don’t worry; we’ve got you covered with our guide on what to wear to a barn wedding.

 Put that little black dress and those stiletto heels back in the closet.
 You won’t be needing them for now.
 Get your cowboy boots out, and get ready to throw them down!

 However, not all marriages are the same.
-So don’t immediately assume the event is semi-formal just because it’s taking place in a barn.
+So don’t immediately assume the event is semi-formal because it occurs in a barn.
 Barn weddings tend to be as elegant as any other wedding.

 When choosing your barn wedding attire, consider channeling that rustic, natural aesthetic into your wedding attire.